sturobson/simpleSass/readme.md

 #### To Install Node

-The easiest way to download and install Node is via the [downloads page](https://nodejs.org/download/) where you can download the correct version for your operating system.
+The best way to download and install Node is via the [downloads page](https://nodejs.org/download/) where you can download the correct version for your operating system.

 #### To Install Gulp

-Once you have Node install you can easily install the Gulp task manager by entering the following command into your command line application:
+Once you have Node install you can install the Gulp task manager by entering the following command into your command line application:

 ```
 $ npm install gulp --global